PlatzKiecker/docs/README.md

 #### Overview

 In the settings area the restauranteur can manually manage the settings of the restaurant according to their wishes.
-This includes the name of the restaurant, the defaulkt booking duration, the diffrent zones in which there can be tables and the tables.
+This includes the name of the restaurant, the default booking duration, the tables and the different zones in which the tables can be organised.

 ![Settings](images/settings.png)